shuriken-ui/docs/content/3.changelog/3.tailwind/index.md

 section.title: 'Tailwind'
 ---

-::placeholder-doc{image="/img/illustrations/placeholders/placeholder-4.svg" title="In Construction" subtitle="We're writing the documentation for @shuriken-ui/tailwind.
+::placeholder-doc{image="/img/illustrations/placeholders/placeholder-6.svg" title="In Construction" subtitle="We're writing the changelogs for @shuriken-ui/tailwind.
 We'll let you know when it is ready." image-size="lg"}